How to Use This Guide

 This guide will show you how to cite materials (reference list, in-text, captions) in your assignments.
+You should always follow specific directions from your instructor for presenting your citations.

 1. From the menu, pick the type of source that you wish to cite